 As is common to many Cumbrian rivers, Kirk Beck and Black Beck suffer from pollution from the local area and a legacy of modifications that has changed how the watercourse functions.
 This is highlighted in the Water Framework Directive (WFD) classification for 2015, in which Kirk Beck is classed as being at ‘Moderate’ overall status due to diffuse pollution from agriculture, un-sewered domestic sewage and groundwater abstraction for local industry.

-Habitat surveys are well under way and we have also completed electrofishing at a number of sites to help measure the success of the project.
+Habitat surveys have been completed along with annual electrofishing at 14 sites on Kirk and Black becks.
 In addition to Nugen, our other key partners are the Environment Agency and Egremont Anglers, who are contributing not only their knowledge and expertise of the area, but also some match funding to really make the money go further and deliver some fantastic work on the ground.

 And it doesn’t stop there!
-To maximise the overall benefits we are also delivering Catchment Sensitive Farming (CSF) advice to these becks and an extended area that includes Pow Beck in the North and the River Calder in the South.
-This CSF work will continue until April 2017.
+To maximise the overall benefits we have also delivered Catchment Sensitive Farming (CSF) advice to farms on Kirk beck, Black beck and an extended area that includes Pow Beck in the North and the River Calder in the South.